 Stay in Your Lane

 Weaving from lane to lane might make you feel like you’re progressing through traffic faster.
 Newsflash: you’re not.
 In fact, you’re actually putting other drivers in danger.
 Other drivers can’t predict what you’re going to do and you don’t know what other drivers are doing, so it’s ultimately safer to stay in one lane unless you absolutely need to change lanes.
+And while we’re on the topic of safety, make sure you have the right tires on your vehicle.

 If you want to thrive in spite of rush hour traffic…